LION COLLARS

 Mortality sensor |

-Fieldworker discovers a faster radio pulse if lion has not moved for more than 12 hours while doing routine tracking. |
+Fieldworker discovers a faster radio pulse if lion has not moved for more than 4 hours. |

-Collar sends an email (mortality alert) to the fieldworker to inform of the collar being stationary. |
+Collar sends an email (mortality alert) that the collar is stationary. |

 Age of technology (as used on lions) |